Master of Bioscience (MBio)

 How will I be assessed?

 Approximately 35% of marks will be assessed by course work throughout the degree.
 The final degree classification is determined by Year One (6%), Year Two (18%), Year Three (36%) and your final year (40%).

 General entry requirements

-- OR 36 to include 5 in Higher Level Biology and 5 in Higher Level Chemistry/Physics/Maths/Geography.
+- OR 38 to include 5 at Higher Level in Chemistry and 5 at Higher Level in either Mathematics or Physics

 - We welcome applications from students taking BTECs as long as essential subject requirements are met.